syncfusion-content/xamarin-docs/Xamarin/ComboBox/ComboBox-Filtering-Options.md

 ### Filtering words that equals the input text

-Displays all the words that completely match with the typed characters in control by using `Equals`.
-This strategy is case in-sensitive.
+Displays all the words that completely matches with the typed characters in control by using Equals.
+This strategy is case insensitive.

 {% tabs %}